xTriplex/WalkingHorrorSimulator/README.md

     cd WalkingHorrorSimulator
     ```

-3. Open `index.html` in your web browser to start the game.
+3. Start liveserver or equivalent and open `index.html` in your web browser to start the game.

 ## Usage